Physiology of Balance Indian Medical PG Practice Questions and MCQs

 - Management involves addressing the underlying cause, sound therapy, and cognitive behavioral therapy, with no role for the Epley's maneuver.

-Physiology of Balance Indian Medical PG Question 10: Omega shaped epiglottis is typically seen in which of the following conditions?
+Physiology of Balance Indian Medical PG Question 9: End tracheostomy is performed in patients undergoing surgery for which of the following conditions?

 Physiology of Balance Explanation: **Explanation:**